-- (1) Content of Written Materials.
-A water system shall include the following text in all of the printed materials it distributes through its lead public education program.
-Any additional information presented by a system shall be consistent with the information in this rule and be in plain English that can be understood by laypersons.
-A water system that exceeds the lead action level based on tap water samples collected in accordance with 10 CSR 60-15.070 shall deliver the public education materials contained in sections (1) and (2) of this rule in accordance with the requirements in section (3) of this rule: - (A) Introduction.
+- (A) Community Water Systems.
+A community water system shall include the following text in all of the printed materials it distributes through its lead public education program.
+Systems may delete information pertaining to lead service lines, upon approval by the department, if no lead service lines exist anywhere in the water system service area.
+Public education language at parts (1)(A)4.B.(V) and (1)(A)4.D.(II) of this rule may be modified regarding building permit record availability and consumer access to these records, if approved by the department.
+Any additional information presented by a system shall be consistent with the information in this rule and be in plain English that can be understood by lay persons.
+A water system that exceeds the lead action level based on tap water samples collected in accordance with 10 CSR 60-15.070 shall deliver the public education materials contained in sections (1) and (2) of this rule in accordance with the requirements in section (3) of this rule. - 1.
+Introduction.
 "The Missouri Department of Natural Resources (DNR) and (insert name of water supplier) are concerned about lead in your drinking water.
-Although most homes have very low levels of lead in their drinking water, some homes in the community have lead levels above the DNR action level of fifteen parts per billion (15 ppb) or 0.015 milligrams of lead per liter of water (mg/l).
+Although most homes have very low levels of lead in their drinking water, some homes in the community have lead levels above the DNR action level of 15 parts per billion (ppb) or 0.015 milligrams of lead per liter of water (mg/l).

 Under federal and state law we are required to have a program in place to minimize lead in your drinking water by (insert date when corrosion control will be completed for your system).
 This program includes corrosion control treatment, source water treatment and public education.
-We are also required to replace each lead service line that we control if the line contributes lead concentrations of more than fifteen (15) ppb after we have completed the comprehensive treatment program.
+We are also required to replace the portion of each lead service line that we control if the line contributes lead concentrations of more than 15 ppb after we have completed the comprehensive treatment program.
 If you have any questions about how we are carrying out the requirements of the lead rule please give us a call at (insert water system's phone number).
-This brochure explains the simple steps you can take to protect you and your family by reducing your exposure to lead in drinking water;"
+This brochure explains the simple steps you can take to protect you and your family by reducing your exposure to lead in drinking water."

-(B) Health Effects of Lead.
+2. Health Effects of Lead.
 "Lead is a common metal found throughout the environment in lead-based paint, air, soil, household dust, food, certain types of pottery porcelain and pewter, brass fixtures and water.
 Lead can pose a significant risk to your health if too much of it enters your body.
 Lead builds up in the body over many years and can cause damage to the brain, red blood cells and kidneys.
 The greatest risk is to young children and pregnant women.
 Amounts of lead that will not hurt adults can slow down normal mental and physical development of growing bodies.
 In addition, a child at play often comes into contact with sources of lead contamination, like dirt and dust, that rarely affect an adult.
-It is important to wash children's hands and toys often, and to try to make sure they only put food in their mouths;"
+It is important to wash children's hands and toys often, and to try to make sure they only put food in their mouths."

-(C) Lead in Drinking Water.
+3. Lead in Drinking Water.